ebruchez/ebruchez.github.io/_drafts/2021-xx-xx - The early history of the organ.md

 ![Jean Perrot's book](/assets/posts/early-history-of-the-organ/perrot.jpg){:standalone width="50%"}

+You might think that this is an obscure topic!
+However, there is a lot of fascinating information in this book.
 It took me about four months to finish it, relatively leisurely, after which I started writing an article about what I learned.
-I then left the draft untouched until 2021![^meanwhile]
+I then left the draft untouched until 2021![^meanwhile] Finally, I am publishing this attempt at summarizing some key takeaways.

-You migh think that this is an obscure topic!
-However, there is a lot of fascinating information in this solid book.
-This article attempts to summarize some key takeaways.

 ## An old instrument